bxparks/rpn83p/docs/DEVELOPER.md

       `ex (sp), hl` instruction of the Z80 to swap the 2 halves back and forth.
       This made the `mod(u32,u16)` function about 40-50% faster compared to v0.9.0.
-- In v0.13, the inner loop `mod(u32,u16)` was made another 28% faster.
+- In v0.13, the inner loop `mod(u32,u16)` became another ~42% faster using the
+  `modHLIXByBC()` function:
     - I discovered that my Z80 instruction cheatsheet incorrectly stated that the `add ix, ix` did not exist.
 It does.
-    - Replacing the `ex (sp), hl; add hl, hl` combo with a `add ix, ix` gave us a 25% speed improvement.
+    - Replacing the `ex (sp), hl; add hl, hl` combo with an `add ix, ix` instruction gave us a ~29% speed improvement.
-    - Another 3-4% was gained by replacing a `rl e; rl d` combo with an `adc hl, hl` instruction.
+    - Another ~4% was gained by replacing a `rl e; rl d` combo with an `adc hl, hl` instruction.

-I can think of one additional optimization that *may* give us a 10-20% speed increase, but it would come at the cost of code that would be significantly harder to maintain, so I don't think it's worth it.
+    - Another ~5% was gained by deleting an unnecessary `or a` instruction.
+    - About 1-2% was gained through rearranging some code to eliminate a branch in the common case, and selecting `jr` or `jp` judiciously.

+Looking at the `modHLIXByBC()` routine, I cannot think of any additional performance improvements.
+But who knows, I may have overlooked something.

 ### Prime Factor Improvements